Concussion lawsuit against NCAA could be first to reach jury - WHIZ News

 “For years (the NCAA) has kept players like Matthew Gee and the public in the dark about an epidemic that was slowly killing college athletes,” Alana Gee’s lawsuit said.
 “Long after they played their last game, they are left with a series of neurological conditions that could slowly strangle their brains.”

-The NCAA, the governing body of college athletics, said it wasn’t responsible for Gee’s tragic death, which it blamed on heavy drinking, drugs and other ailments.
+The NCAA, the governing body of college athletics, has criticized what it calls “copycat lawsuits … full of misleading and inaccurate declarations” and said it wasn’t responsible for Gee’s tragic death, which it blamed on heavy drinking, drugs and other health problems.

-“Mr. Gee used alcohol and drugs to cope with a traumatic childhood, to fill in the loss of identity he felt after his football playing days ended, and to numb the chronic and increasing pain caused by numerous health issues,” NCAA lawyers wrote in a court filing.
+“Mr. Gee used alcohol and drugs to cope with a traumatic childhood, to fill in the loss of identity he felt after his football playing days ended, and to numb the chronic and increasing pain caused by numerous health issues,” NCAA lawyers wrote in a filing in Los Angeles Superior Court.

 A 2018 trial in Texas led to a swift settlement after several days of testimony by witnesses for the plaintiff, the widow of Greg Ploetz, who played defense for Texas in the late 1960s.